gardners/uboot-serial-loader/README.md

 We will test this.
 A niggling concern is whether that one will work fast on usb serial adapters, as they typically add a LOT of latency to serial round-trips.

+Anyway, our utility now largely works, writing 1KB blocks and verifying them.
+A nice bonus is that it can resume relatively quickly, because the verification proces is much faster than writing.
+So if the program is stopped for some reason, you can run it again, and it will make use of whatever is already loaded into memory.

+It always loads the image at 0x1000000.
+This should be made configurable.